FraunhoferIWES/foxes/docs/source/index.rst

 .. versionadded:: 1.0
     New ambient states :ref:`OnePointFlowStates<Dynamic Wakes 1>`:
-    Translate single-point inflow data into a heterogeneous flow field
+    Heterogeneous inflow fields extrapolated from data at a single point

 Welcome to FOXES
 ================